 More detailed descriptions of specific characteristics can be found under the names of the individual trees.

 Tree shapes can be used as a diagnostic, though this should always be confirmed by looking at other characters.
 The characteristic shapes for most trees can be clearly seen only in mature specimens, which means at least 50 years old, with a century age being better yet.
 Be sure that the tree has not been pollarded or had its crown otherwise shaped in the past, as this will usually distort the shape beyond recognition.
-Many forms have branches with a sinuous or contorted habit; however, if they have been pollarded, straight branches radiate out from the pollard points; younger wood once it starts growing at normal rates may regain the sinuous habit.
+Many forms have branches with a sinuous or contorted habit; however, if they have been pollarded, it is common for straight branches to radiate out from the pollard points.
+Once it starts growing at normal rates, the younger branches may regain the sinuous habit.

-Multiple stemmed and low branched crowns are characteristics of many forms of P. orientalis, though this variable species may also be seen as tall specimens on a clean trunk.
+Multiple stemmed and low branched crowns are characteristic of many forms of Platanus orientalis, though this variable species may sometimes be seen as tall specimens on a clean trunk, especially if crowded.

-An angular branching habit with straight branches is typical of P. x acerifolia 'Pyramidalis'; however this is probably shared by many unnamed clones of P. x acerifolia.
+An angular branching habit with straight branches is typical of Platanus x acerifolia 'Pyramidalis'; this growth pattern is probably shared by many unnamed clones of Platanus x acerifolia.

 The unnamed clones can have all habits intermediate between Pyramidalis and the London Form.